-Specifically designed for those with limited outdoor space, portable gardens are perfect for growing fruit and vegetables on patios, balconies, and even decked areas.
-Ideal for children who are just starting out with their very first vegetable plot, portable gardens can be made out of items you already have at home such as wheelbarrows, recycled wooden pallets, buckets, old pieces of furniture, wheelie bin storage units and even children’s toys such as prams and trucks.
-With a little bit of creativity, you can build a magical garden that your children will love, and do so without investing in costly planters or expensive containers.
+Specifically designed for those with limited outdoor space.
+Portable gardens are perfect for growing fruit and vegetables on patios, balconies, and even decked areas.
+Ideal for children who are just starting out with their very first vegetable plot.
+Portable gardens can be made out of items you already have at home such as wheelbarrows, recycled wooden pallets, buckets, old pieces of furniture, wheelie bin storage units and even children’s toys such as prams and trucks.
+With a little bit of creativity, you can build a magical garden that your children will love.
+Do so without investing in costly planters or expensive containers.

-The beauty of a portable garden is that you can move it around freely, so if your crops need more or less sunlight, you can simply reposition it in a shaded or sunnier area.
+The beauty of a portable garden is that you can move it around freely.
+If your crops need more or less sunlight, you can simply reposition them in a shaded or sunnier area.
 This will bring faster results, and your summer salads and winter veg will be ready before you know it.

 How to Make a Portable Garden

 Making a portable garden at home is easy, and you can do so in 5 simple steps.
-All you need is a box, crater, bucket or container that is large enough to accommodate the produce that you would like to grow, and a few tools that most of us have at home such as a drill, a hammer, and some nails.
+All you need is a box, crater, bucket or container that is large enough to accommodate the produce that you would like to grow.
+Along with a few tools that most of us have at homes such as a hammer, and some nails.

-- Start by drilling a few drainage holes the bottom of your portable garden
+- Start by drilling a few drainage holes in the bottom of your portable garden

 - Line it with plastic or landscaping fabric to create a solid base